jabbermarky/jabbermarky.github.io/_portfolio/pix.md

     <img
             src="/images/ipix-landscape.png"
             alt="iPixFolio">
+blurb:
+    For iPixFolio, I developed a service that publishes an artist's portfolio as a semi-custom iPhone app.
+I launched several artist’s apps in the iTunes App Store.
 brief-description: |
     I developed a service that publishes an artist's portfolio as a semi-custom iPhone app.
 I launched several artist’s apps in the iTunes App Store.